 Jason McDermitt Wrote a Heartfelt Message About Morgan Fox’s Passing

 Jason McDermitt was an employee at a FedEx distribution center in Canton, Ohio, working as an Operations Manager.
-He had been at the job for a few years, and that is where he first met Megan Fox, who was a coworker.
-On October 28, 2020, when Megan was shot outside her house and the police began looking into her personal life, her boyfriend, Jason Scarnecchia, told them about McDermitt as someone who had troubled her in the past.
-He described how she had been feeling uncomfortable at work due to an incident where a few male colleagues had taken her phone and looked through it.
+He had been at the job for a few years, and that was where he first met Morgan Fox, a coworker.
+On October 28, 2020, when Morgan was shot outside her house, and the police began looking into her personal life, her boyfriend, Jason Scarnecchia, told them about McDermitt as someone who had troubled her in the past.
+He described how she had been feeling uncomfortable at work after a few male colleagues took her phone and looked through it.
 She had also spoken to her sister about it and had written an email to HR just a day before the incident.

 Jason McDermitt Had a Lot of Incriminating Evidence Against Him on His Phone

-The detectives found out that months before Megan’s passing, another female employee had filed a complaint against Jason McDermitt.
+The detectives found out that months before Morgan’s passing, another female employee had filed a complaint against Jason McDermitt.
 She said that he had allegedly become obsessed with her.
-The investigators checked footage from the office and found that he was the one who had taken Megan’s phone and gone through it secretly.
-On October 28, 2020, Jason had taken his car for washing twice, which seemed suspicious since it was already a rainy day.
+The investigators reviewed footage from the office and found that he had taken Morgan’s phone and secretly gone through it.
+On October 28, 2020, Jason had his car washed twice, which seemed suspicious since it was already a rainy day.
 There had also been a lot of mud kicked up in the neighbor’s yard, which the police believed could have been from the killer getting stuck while backing out.

-The police executed a search warrant on Jason’s devices and found a lot of incriminating evidence.
-He had been secretly recording and filming Megan.
+The police executed a search warrant on Jason’s devices and found substantial incriminating evidence.
+He had been secretly recording and filming Morgan.
 Furthermore, he had also been talking to someone via Skype about her, and the manner in which he spoke about her was quite sexual.
-His car was also caught on surveillance footage on the route to Megan’s house at the time of the shooting.
-The detectives theorized that Jason had been completely obsessed with her, and when she had ended their friendship after the incident with her phone, it turned into rage.
+His car was also caught on surveillance footage on the route to Morgan’s house at the time of the shooting.
+The detectives theorized that Jason had been completely obsessed with her and that when she ended their friendship after the incident with her phone, it triggered rage.
 They believed that he had lain in wait in her neighbor’s yard, shot her, and then fled the scene.
 They said that he later got his car washed to remove the mud.

 Jason McDermitt is Serving a Life Sentence in an Ohio Prison Today